Yeo Tung Siong

 Yeo Tung Siong is a Malaysian politician from DAP.
 He is the Member of Johor State Legislative Assembly for Pekan Nanas from 2013 to 2022.

 Early career

 He was a teacher and a Deputy Headmaster of Pei Chun High School.

 Politics

 He was the special assistant of former Skudai state assemblyman, Boo Cheng Hau.
 He has been a member of DAP Johor Executive Committee since 2014, and the Chairman of Pakatan Harapan and DAP Tanjung Piai.

+Yeo has previously stated that he opposes the Johor state constitutional amendment made by Barisan Nasional assemblymen back in May 2026, which allowed the appointment of five unelected assemblymen in the Johor State Legislative Assembly.
+He vowed to repeal the amendment if he gets elected back into power.